stephenverderame/cpp_book/src/move/values.md

 // internals could be empty
 ```

-Notice `getPerson()` doesn't return a `Person&&` nor do we explicitly move `newPerson` but the result is still to move `newPerson` and bind that temporary by the rvalue reference.
-It's generally not a good idea to have a return type as an rvalue reference nor should we explicitly return by `std::move()` because these inhibits some compiler optimizations we'll talk about later.
+Notice `getPerson()` doesn't return a `Person&&` nor do we explicitly move `newPerson`, but the resulting behavior is still to move `newPerson` and bind that temporary to the rvalue reference.
+It's generally not a good idea to have a return type as a rvalue reference nor should we explicitly return by `std::move()` because this inhibits some compiler optimizations we'll talk about later.

 So what's the point of all this?
 Well, since we are using a reference to an existing object, we don't have to reconstruct the object from the temporary.
-Furthermore, an rvalue indicates a temporary object.
-Thus, when we use rvalues we get to assume they the object is being discarded.
-Thus, we can construct new objects from rvalues very cheaply.
+Furthermore, a rvalue indicates a temporary object.
+Thus, when we use rvalues we get to assume they the object is being discarded, and we can construct new objects from rvalues very cheaply via swapping.
 Instead of having to copy the state from the existing object to the new instance, we can sort of just steal the state of the temporary and take ownership of it.
-After all, an rvalue is just a temporary about to be destroyed.
+After all, a rvalue is just a temporary about to be destroyed.

 ```C++